 The Sleep Foundation recommends following a set bedtime routine to help program the mind and body to prepare for sleep.
 Follow the same steps at night like changing into pajamas, brushing teeth, and reading.

-Staying consistent with a bedtime routine can help shift how you wake up in the morning, including for the better!
+Staying consistent with a bedtime routine can help shift your energy levels in the morning, including for the better!

-Limiting screen time will help promote quality sleep which can help you feel more refreshed in the morning.
+Limiting screen time will help promote quality sleep at night which can help you feel more refreshed in the morning.

-It seems counterintuitive and the last thing one would want to do.
-But instead of hitting the snooze button on the alarm, get up when it first goes off.
+It seems counterintuitive and the last thing you would want to do.
+But instead of hitting the snooze button on the alarm in the morning, get up when the alarm first goes off.